Tooth Extractions – Greensboro, GA

 Removing Badly Damaged or Decayed Teeth

-When given the choice, a dentist in Greensboro will always do everything they can to let their patients keep all of their natural teeth.
+When given the choice, our dentists will always do everything they can to let their patients keep all of their natural teeth.
 Sometimes, though, preserving your oral health and overall wellbeing will mean removing a tooth that’s beyond saving and will only cause further issues if it’s left alone.
-You can trust our dentists at Lake Oconee dentistry to make you feel as comfortable and safe as possible during an extraction; we’ll also start working on a replacement to fill the gap in your smile right away.
+You can trust our dentists at Lake Oconee Dentistry to make you feel as comfortable and safe as possible during tooth extractions in Greensboro, GA dental office; we’ll also start working on a replacement to fill the gap in your smile right away.

 Do I Need a Tooth Extraction?